nathanieltornow/qtpu/docs/devices.md

 ## [`SimDevice`](../vqc/device/sim.py)

 The `vqc.device.SimDevice` is a simple device that uses qiskit's `AerSimulator` to classically simulate the quantum circuits.
-It is the device every fragment is mapped by default.
+Fragments map to `SimDevice` by default.